bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 }
 ```

-Right now it relies on the cart data structure, which comes from the server.
+Right now, it relies on the cart data structure, which comes from the server.
 If the structure changes, we'll have to change the component too:

 ```js
 // If products start to arrive separately, we'll have to search